SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 land of joy deep in their memories.
 Because memories seldom whisper of anything other than beauty when waking eyes see only the mark of evil upon the land.

 Dark times fell across the land when the moon turned red.
 Each night when the Rusting Eye passed over, strife would spread by leagues.
 Sydra and Nehar began to bite at the borders while the Syndics of Westron encroached on the forest.
 When raiders of Kauleshan invaded, none saw the true threat offered by the illorganized barbarians.
 Only after the Scarlet Horde stood at the gates of Devmora did the king see the fate awaiting him.
 It took only three more summers for the once proud kingdom to fall.

 During the plundering of Etain the new royal's sages unearthed the Prophecy of the Marks of Radiance.
 Few speak of it openly but all well travelled folk now know how it reads,

-Engalt: The largest Hannedyn population near the Castian Realms, it is their common city ruled by a council of elders and a High Judge chosen from among the council to barter treaties with the larger lands of humans.
-The larger folk seldom take the smaller ones seriously, and even in their own towns and villages the phrase "Out of the way Speck!" can easily be heard.
-Few humans give the smaller race's great city much thought, but within its stunted rooms and narrow alleys many secrets still linger.
-Tarsis Elon: The last of the four fortresses to fall, it suffered the worst of the four curses.
-All who once lived there are now encased in translucent stone, alive but entombed.
-For each year that passes in the outside world, these poor souls age a single day.
-If any are chiseled free time comes rushing upon them bringing immediate death by old age.
-Still, more than a curse was left to watch Tarsis.
-Monsters, minions, and shadows without name haunt this doomed sanctuary.
-Rumors abound about what is still kept here.
-Some claim a great vault filled with gold, others speak of lost magics.
-Even if only a cache of ancient weapons, it would be a great fortune to those foolhardy enough to try and claim them.

 "Into each generation there will be born 13 daughters, one for each moon that passes over the sky.
 They share a